• Latest

 To get there, tap on the screen option: Network & internet or something similar, depending on the phone’s brand.

-Click On Data usage (or Mobile data or something like that).
+Click on Data usage (or Mobile data or something like that).

 Press on Data Saver and switch the button to the right.
 This will limit background data collection for most apps.